 I consistently find much of the architecture of Brisbane delightful — being a textile designer by trade, the layering of pattern and texture always grabs my attention and imagination.
 Over the years I’ve taken to painting simple little compositions of what I’ve seen on found card or wood.
 When Leesa asked me what I’d like to put in the show, I said, my paintings of ‘Brisbane Architexture.’
 It’s a good slip of the tongue that made Leesa laugh, so that’s what this ongoing series is called."

-Kate’s journey has been acknowledged with numerous finalist selections in esteemed awards, including the Clayton Utz Prize, The Lethbridge 20,000, Lethbridge Landscape Prize, The Milburn Landscape Prize, The Hawkesbury Art Prize, and Brisbane Contemporary Art Prize.
+Kate’s journey has been acknowledged with numerous finalist selections and esteemed awards, including winner of The Hawkesbury Art Prize, highly commended in the Lethbridge Landscape Prize and The Milburn Landscape Prize, finalist in The Lethbridge 20,000 prizes, NEAP, National Emerging Artist Prize online selection, Clayton Utz Prize, and Brisbane Contemporary Art Prize.

-Her artistic footprint spans the globe, with solo and group exhibitions spanning Brisbane, Melbourne, Sydney, the USA, Spain, the Netherlands, Auckland, and Christchurch.
+Her artistic footprint spans the globe, with solo and group exhibitions in Queensland, NSW, and Christchurch.
+Her works are held in Australia, the USA, Spain, the Netherlands, and New Zealand.
 Notably, her pieces find a cherished place in The Modern Furniture Stores’ collections across various cities.
-Furthermore, her work found prominence on the international stage through ABC television’s crime drama “Harrow.”
+Furthermore, her work found prominence on the international stage through ABC television’s crime drama Harrow.

 As Kate’s practice surges ahead, marked by a multitude of accomplishments—ranging from commissions to online and boutique sales, television features, and national prize finalist positions—she seamlessly integrates this progression into her exploration of new conceptual dimensions, challenging the boundaries of her successful painting career.